A recipe for cinnamon face mask – one of the most effective DIY face masks ever!

 - 1 teaspoon nutmeg

 - Do your patch test first!
 Cinnamon is known for causing reactions even if you’ve never had problems when eating it.

 - Remember the pinching sensation and improved circulation we talked about?
 Cinnamon face mask will leave your skin glowing red!
 Use it in the evening, so that your skin has time to calm down and recover overnight.

 - Mix cinnamon and nutmeg.
 Add honey and mix again.
 In the end, add fresh lemon juice and mix it all well together.

 - Wash your face.
 Apply a thin layer of the mask evenly over your face.
 Avoid the eye area.

 - Don’t be a baby.
 The tingling will stop after a minute or two; no need to wake up the neighborhood 🙂 .

-- Keep the mask on for 30 minutes.
+- Keep the mask on for 10 – 15 minutes (or, if you have time, even up to 30 minutes).
 Then rinse off thoroughly using lukewarm water and a gentle cleanser.